What are the skills to develop?

 5 - Manage relationships

 In an increasingly 'social' world we will end up meeting thousands of people, but what kind of relationship will we have with them?
-How will we manage to qualify and quantify the value of these contacts?
+How will we be able to qualify and quantify the value of these contacts?

 The more an individual's social network extends, the more difficult it is for his bonds to remain strong and stable: we tend to instinctively apply different rules for those with whom we have bonds of different strength, but the very way of establishing relationships is radically changing in the it was digital.

 How much of this new perspective on relationships will we bring to everyday bonds?
-Marriage is not necessarily a dying institution (not in the medium term, at least), but it is certain that redefining the way we bond is a crucial skill to consider for the future.
+Marriage isn't necessarily a dying institution (not in the medium term, at least), but it is certain that redefining the way we bond is a crucial skill to consider for the future.